jillesvangurp/rankquest-studio/src/jsMain/resources/about.md

 Once you have created and activated a search configuration, you can start creating **test cases**.
 Simply use the search screen to query your search service using the plugin.
 In the search screen, you can customize the search parameters and fetch results.

+There is also an **AI Query Generation** tool that you can use to quickly generate search queries.
+To use this, you need to of course configure either OpenAI or some compatible service.
+This may also work with things like Ollama.

-You can then convert the parameter configuration + results in a test case.
+Once you get some results for your search, you can convert the parameter configuration + results in a test case.
 The new test case is initialized with a copy of the parameters you used for the search (the search context) and initialized with the results that it found.

 You can **fine tune** your test case in the Test Cases screen.
 There you can review your test cases, modify the rating of your results, add/remove more results, and document & annotate your test cases with some comments and tags.